draga79/NotiMail/README.md

 -   **Efficient Operation**: Crafted for server-side operations, NotiMail guarantees a smooth, lightweight experience.

 -   **Customizable Settings**: Through an intuitive `config.ini`, customize NotiMail to fit your needs.
+With the new 0.9 version, configure multiple email accounts for monitoring.

 -   **Dependable Error Handling**: With robust mechanisms, NotiMail ensures you're notified of any hitches or anomalies.